Action Noise in Off-Policy Deep Reinforcement Learning: Impact on Exploration and Performance: Results: What action noise to use?

 To compare the impact of the action noise \emph{type}, we look at the constant $\beta=1$ case, group the aggregated performance and exploration results (see \refsec{sec:measuringperformance}) by the factors algorithm, environment, and action noise scale and standardize the results to control for their influence.
 These standardized results are then combined for each noise type. \reffig{fig:WAN_noise_type_const} illustrates the results.
 The comparisons are performed by Welch-t-test, symmetric p-values are listed.

 \reffig{fig:WAN_noise_type_const} (c) shows that \emph{Ornstein-Uhlenbeck noise leads to increased state-space coverage} under the exploratory policy \vX as measured by $\xurel$.
 For completeness \reffig{fig:WAN_noise_type_const} (d) shows the state-space coverage of the evaluation policy.
 Here Ornstein-Uhlenbeck increases coverage which might indicate slightly longer trajectories for policies trained under Ornstein-Uhlenbeck noise, however whether this is preferable or not is task dependant.
-Since exploration likely incurs additional cost (e.g.\ action penalties) and might move the agent away from high-reward-trajectories, \emph{exploratory returns \vR are larger for Gaussian noise} and conversely smaller for Ornstein-Uhlenbeck noise, see \reffig{fig:WAN_noise_type_const} (b).
+Exploration likely incurs additional costs, e.g.\ through action penalties, but also by moving the agent away from high-reward-trajectories.
+Since Ornstein-Uhlenbeck noise is temporally correlated, it is more efficient in covering more state-space but also in moving the agent away from high-reward trajectories.
+Thus \emph{exploratory returns \vR are larger for Gaussian noise} and conversely smaller for Ornstein-Uhlenbeck noise, see \reffig{fig:WAN_noise_type_const} (b).
 The learning process is able to offset some differences in the data as shown in \reffig{fig:WAN_noise_type_const} (a): the significant differences in exploratory returns \vR and exploratory state-space coverage \vX \emph{do not} translate into significantly-different performance \emph{across environments}.
 When viewed on a per-environment basis, \reftbl{tbl:WAN_noise_type_envnames_const} (column P) shows that, \emph{the preferable noise type depends on the environment}: Ornstein-Uhlenbeck is preferable for Hopper and Mountain-Car, but Gaussian for the Reacher environment. \reftbl{tbl:WAN_noise_type_envnames_const} (column X) shows that Ornstein-Uhlenbeck leads to larger state-space coverage, as before, and Gaussian noise leads to larger exploratory returns (column R).
 The only exceptions to this are the Hopper environment, where the Ornstein-Uhlenbeck is more likely to topple the agent and the Mountain-Car environment, where the returns are very closely related to increasing the state-space coverage and thus exhibits an improvement of \vR by Ornstein-Uhlenbeck noise.